ExzoZbta/CPSC-334/module3/README.md

   - There is a **photoresistor** coming out of the pupil of the enclosure.
     - The more light it senses, the more the pupil of the eye on the screen shrinks (max value: 4095)
     - The less light it senses, the more the pupil of the eye dilates (min value: 0)

+  - “Element of the “unseen effect:”
+    - One of the ****************touch sensors**************** does not immediately cause anything when the user touches it.
+The user needs        to keep their finger on the sensor for at least 3 seconds for another eye to spawn.
+        - Newly spawned eyes will typically be of varying size, as long as they can fit within the window.
+This also means that, eventually,           some of the eyes might be the same size if that is the only way more eyes can fit within the screen.
+        - A maximum of 20 eyes can appear.
+    - Touching **both sensors** results in blood drops flowing out of the eyes until the sensors no longer recognize the user touching both        of them simultaneously
+        - This is not exactly intuitive to the user as touching the 2nd sensor does not cause anything.
+- “Element of the “lack of consequence/control:”
+    - The user can never stop the eyes from staring.
+The pupils may be manipulated, but, no matter what, their gazes will perpetually remain.